 Best-paying cities for marketing managers, graphic designers and actors

 We also looked into common bohemian professions that bring creatives the highest earnings at the metro level.
 To come up with this list, we started by selecting the highest-paid professions by each metro area, which we then narrowed down according to how common they are there.

-As it turns out, art directors emerge as having the highest-paid bohemian profession in 37 out of the 100 metros we considered.
-As expected, they take the lead in the LA metro ($142,650/year), followed by the San Francisco metro area ($135,970/year).
-The New York metro snags the third spot, with art directors earning $134,810 per year.
-Art directors in the Portland metro are not far behind the New York metro in terms of annual income, as they get paid $127,970 per year.
-The same bohemians earn around $119,130 in the Californian Oxnard–Thousand Oaks–Ventura metropolitan area.
+As it turns out, marketing managers emerge as being the highest-paid bohemian profession in 49 out of the 100 metros we considered.
+Surprisingly, they take the lead in the San Jose metro ($196,794/year), followed by the San Francisco metro area ($192,329/year).
+The New York metro snags the third spot, with marketing managers earning $180,783 per year.
+Marketing managers in the Seattle metro are also high earners as they get paid $164,565 per year.
+The same category of bohemians earn around $161,891 in the Charleston-North Charleston metropolitan area.

 Oklahoma City, Tulsa provide the most affordable self storage options

 While living in some metropolitan areas costs bohemian workers a pretty penny, renting a smaller apartment and turning to self storage for extra space can do the trick.
 Whether needing additional space to store their musical instruments, art supplies, set props or furniture, a self storage unit is indeed an invaluable asset for bohemians looking for more space without shelling out more rent on bigger homes.